maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

 ##### `step_cli_version`
 - Set the version of step to install
 - Can be a version tag (e.g. `0.15.3`), or `latest` to always install the most recent version
+- It is **highly** recommended that your cli version matches the collection version (e.g. if you are using the collection version 0.20.x you should be installing step-cli version 0.20.x as well)
 - Note that the role will query the GitHub API if this value is set to `latest`.
 Try setting a specific version if you are running into rate limiting issues
 - Default: `latest`